jeredw/eniac-chess/easm.md

 ```
 Note the use of `%` to create a named temporary variable that is visible only inside the macro.

-Finally, this example introduces the register transfer notation X -> Y which is used extensively in chessvm comments and design docs.
+Finally, this example introduces the register transfer notation X -> Y which is used extensively in chessvm comments, and as the microcode notation in the [instruction set reference](isa.md).
 Here's how it works:

 | Notation  | Meaning |
 | - | - |